 On a wide forest trail, we continued our way into the valley until we reached the Bockhütte.
 Here, the way opened up into a little open space, with views into Reintal valley inviting many, just like we did, to take a little break before carrying on.
 This is the junction that would lead you in different directions either to Schachen and Törlspitzen, Kreuzeck or the Zugspitze over Reintal (without having to cross the glacier).

-After drying up and having a good portion of rest, we took a right turn and continued on the Bernadeinsteig (aka Jägersteig) and gained elevation quickly.
+After having a good portion of rest, we took a right turn and continued on the Bernadeinsteig (aka Jägersteig) and gained elevation quickly.
 It was an unusually hot day.
 27°c in the middle of September!
 The sun shone directly on the steep serpentines up.
 Every now and then there were wooden steps on the small path.
 I really hated them.
 It was either too high or too far to maintain a good pace.

 The Wetterstein mountains side by side